Terms and Conditions

 Requests for Statement of Specific Reasons for Declination

 In the event that the Loan Application is denied or other adverse action is taken on the application, the applicant has the right to a statement of specific reasons for denial or adverse action within thirty days, if the statement is requested within sixty days of the denial/notification.
-Requests for a statement of specific reasons should be addressed to Executive Vice President and Chief Credit Officer, Chris Levy, Pursuit, 50 Beaver Street, Albany, NY 12207.
+Requests for a statement of specific reasons should be addressed to Executive Vice President and Chief Credit Officer, Richard Amsterdam, Pursuit, 19 British American Blvd East, Latham, NY 12110.